 Hazardous Chemicals Hiding in Your Home

-Our homes often contain toxic chemicals, especially when it comes to cleaning and personal care products we use every day.
+Our homes often contain hazardous chemicals, especially when it comes to cleaning and personal care products we use every day.

 While many of the substances contained in these materials and products are approved for consumer use by government agencies – like the Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) – that does not necessarily mean you’d want to risk exposure.